jordan-barrett-jm/property-eye-ja-metadata/about.md

-> The purpose of a system is what it does
+> To overcome difficulties is to experience the full delight of existence, no matter where the obstacles are encountered.

-~ Stafford Beer
+~ Arthur Schopenhauer

-Completely ignoring that [elegant dictum from Mr Beer](https://en.wikipedia.org/wiki/The_purpose_of_a_system_is_what_it_does), I'll start off with what the _intention_ is for PropertyEyeJA before I get into what it **is**.
+I'm not so sure about the delight bit, but working with patchy, heterogeneous and not-so-error-free real estate listing data has definitely had its obstacles.

-PropertyEyeJA aims to provide insight into the Jamaican real estate market in an accessible (mostly) manner, attempting to provide some amount of information symmetry among market participants.
+**PropertyEyeJA** aims to provide insight into the Jamaican real estate market in an accessible manner, with the overall intention of reducing information asymmetry between would-be buyers and other hopeful market participants and the more experienced agents within the market.

-In short, this platform/web app/data source **should** make it wayyyy easier for you to glean some insight into an otherwise opaque (IMO) market.
+In short, this platform **should** make it substantially easier for you (assuming the modal interested-but-not-informed user) to glean some insight into an otherwise opaque property market.

+I offer these insights by crawling listing sites, then cleaning, standardizing and aggregating the data.
+The visualizations shown on this site were determined at my discretion, but they were guided by the aim to provide maximal insight with minimum headache for the viewer.
+I apologize if I've failed in that effort.

 ## Not so frequently asked questions

-### What is PropertyEyeJA?
-It's a fun project that I will try to tinker with and iteratively improve

-### Do I have to pay you?
-Well, first I don't think we've been acquainted and I'm not entirely sure if this is **valuable** to you.
-So, first how about you try to use it and then we can talk about compensation a bit later on?
-For now, you can pay me by making the usage numbers go up.
+### Is there a charge?
+Yes, if you use this site for more than 30 seconds you are obligated to pay me in Internet points.
+That's right, you'll need to share it with your friends.

 ### How do you get the data?
-The same way that you do!
-Real estate data is, thankfully, pretty abundant however disorganized.
+Real estate data is pretty abundant, however disorganized.
 I access it from public listing sources, clean it, and drop it here for your convenience.
-Enriching the data might involve adding accessory data sources like povery data, some inference from satellite imagery, and, of course, input from _AI_.
+Enriching the data might involve adding accessory data sources like poverty statistics, some inference from satellite imagery, and, perhaps , input from _AI_.

 ### How reliable is the data?